wadler/edprelude-pages/docs/index.md

 ### Mac (OS X)/(UNIX) Instructions:
 To install EdPrelude, follow the link below to get the zip file.
 [EdPrelude Download](https://github.com/wadler/edprelude/archive/refs/heads/main.zip)
-You should download a file named `ed-prelude.zip`.
+You should download a file named `edprelude-main.zip`.
 If it is in your Downloads directory, execute the following in Terminal:

 `$ cd Downloads`

-`$ unzip ed-prelude.zip`
+`$ unzip edprelude-main.zip`

-`$ cd ed-prelude`
+`$ cd edprelude-main`

 `$ sudo ./install.sh`